ShipBlu/vue-select/docs/api/props.md

 ## label

-Tells vue-select what key to use when generating option labels when each `option` is an object.
+Tells shipblu-vue-select what key to use when generating option labels when each `option` is an object.

 ```js